You have potential. And there are careers waiting.

 1. What is the cost of the discussion group?

-The cost of the eight session discussion group is $350.
-Attendance at all eight sessions is required, please discuss with your instructor in advance if there are issues attending on all scheduled dates.
+The cost of the six session discussion group is $450.
+Attendance at all sessions is required, please discuss with your instructor in advance if there are issues attending on all scheduled dates.

 2. How large is the discussion group?

 The size of the discussion group is capped at 10 so that there is ample opportunity for every attendee to participate at each meeting.